ShapeOfMatter/LCom/UniChorLambda/noSubtyping.md

 > or their exists $M'$ s.t. $M \step M'$.

 **Proof**: By induction of typing rules.
-There are eleven base cases and three recursive cases.
+There are eleven base cases and two recursive cases.
 Base cases:

 - \textsc{Tlambda}